 Our main coaches are already employed within the school;

-- Rachel Hurrel – Assistant Headteacher and Geography Specialist.
-An experienced English teacher who’s talents lie in pupil engagement, behavior for learning and working with most able pupils.
-As part of the teaching and learning team Rachel leads on the marking and feedback within the school and supports with the continued professional development programme within the school.
+- Rachel Hurrell – Assistant Headteacher and English Specialist.
+An experienced English teacher who’s talents lie in pupil engagement, behaviour for learning and working with most able pupils.
+As part of the teaching and learning team, Rachel leads on the marking and feedback within the school and supports with the continued professional development programme within the school.